OpenSimulationInterface/osi-validation/KPIs/README.md

 The KPI should be followed to create a OSI 3 message to be considered as *valid*.

-These KPI requirements are avalaible here on a Doxygen documentation: http://opensimulationinterface.github.io/osi-validation/KPIs/
+These KPI requirements are available here on a Doxygen documentation: http://opensimulationinterface.github.io/osi-validation/KPIs/

 ## How to deploy the Doxygen documentation